Essoz/ml-daikon-empirical-study-eecs598/ROADMAP.md

 ### 4.1.
 Milestone 1: Understanding Real-World Silent/Latent Correctness Issues

-- **Outcome**: A list of real-world silent/latent correctness issues that 1) meet our bug-choosing criteria, 2) are reproducible, and 3) are analyzed.
+- **Outcome**: A list of (#TODO: 10 or more) real-world silent/latent correctness issues that 1) meet our bug-choosing criteria, 2) are reproducible, and 3) are analyzed.
 We will also analyze the issues and summarize the findings, to guide our design decisions.
 - **Satisfying Criteria**: This milestone will be considered as satisfied if we have several issues that meet our bug-choosing criteria, are reproducible, and are analyzed.
 - **What to do**:
   - Collecting real-world issues